Re-Volt-America/RVA/docs/CONTRIBUTING.md

 1. The site allows the user to create new Seasons and Rankings for Re-Volt America.
 2. The site allows the user to create new Car and Track models and relating them to specific seasons.
-3. The site has the capacity of processing an RVGL Session Log (.csv file) uploaded on-site, and rendering its final table representation to the user.
+3. The site has the capacity of processing RVGL Session Logs (.csv files) uploaded on-site, and rendering its final table representation to the user.

 ## Coding Standards
 ### Code Style
 This project's code style must follow the standard recommendations for Ruby programming: